pscedu/psc-wpdocs/hpnssh/theory-and-implementation.md

 ## Security implications {#security}

-There are no implications that we know of with the following caveat: The use of the none cipher in the experimental hpn+none patch is experimental and you must use it at your own risk.
-Its use via the -z switch in scp will transfer your bulk data in the clear even though your authentication is encrypted.
-This should, natually, be seen as riskier than transfering data via an encryption cipher.
-Also, while we did our best to make sure that you can only use the none cipher to transfer bulk data via scp it may be possible to run an interactive session with the none cipher (see the note of 15 January 2005).
-We're investigating this but we think this situation to be unlikely.
-If you have issues with this, use the approved non-experimental hpn patch.
+There are no implications that we know of with the following caveats: The use of the None cipher will transfer bulk data in the clean and you must use it at your own risk.
+The authentication process, however, is fully encrypted.
+This should, naturally, be seen as riskier than transferring data with full encryption.
+None encryption is only available in non-interactive sessions.
+This means scp, batch sftp, and pipes.

+Likewise, disabling the use of the Message Authentication Cipher (MAC) has security implications.
+Specifically, that the data is no longer protected against Man In the Middle (MITM) attacks.
+As with the None cipher this mode should not be used with sensitive data.
+The user will need to determine how to properly balance risk versus performance.
+Disabling the MAC is only available when used with the None ciphers.

+Both the client and server must support the None cipher and disabling the MAC for these options to work.